Switzerland is chock-full of stunning hikes and walks. In fact, the whole country is covered with hiking trails, 65,000

 Although the mountains around Saas-Fee are overwhelmingly high, you don’t have to hike up them to enjoy the scenery.
 In fact, most years, Saas-Fee offers visitors free lift passes so you can gain a lot of height quite easily.

 One of my favourite hikes around the complete cirque above Saas Free is the Gemsweg.
-We did it quite late in the year, and the full Fall colors were on show.
+We did it quite late in the year, and the full Fall colours were on show.

 The only downside was that it was quite icy in sections, but the scenery more than made up for it.
 It is a relatively easy day hike, at around 4 hours walking time, with gondolas up and down on both ends.